-Forget crouching down or crawling around; with an empty wine bottle, you can tilt and pour easily to quickly refill your tree's water bowl.
+Forget crouching down or crawling around; with an empty wine bottle, you can tilt and pour easily to refill your tree's water bowl quickly.

 With their similar design, empty beer bottles are also an excellent choice, though they obviously won't hold as much water.

-Stick your pool noodle into the tree's bowl or stand, and pop a spare funnel on top, centering it in the toy's opening.
+Pool noodles don't have to sit around unused during the winter.
+As seen on Create Craft Love, they can be pretty handy at Christmastime.
+Stick your pool noodle into the tree's bowl or stand, then pop a spare funnel on top, centering it in the toy's opening.
 Now, you're ready to add water without any effort.